netwerk-digitaal-erfgoed/interface-data-transformations/1-First-Heritageflix/3-artform-creators/readme.md

 `python art-form-creators.py`

-### 2- required Folders
+### Required Folders

-1- type: result of open refine and the name of file = the name of file in converted.
+1- type: result of open refined and the name of file = the name of file in converted.
 NO additional prefixes.

 2-converted

-### 3- Folders after running script:
+### Folders after running script:

 1- csvartform